oslabs-beta/react-query-rewind/package-react/DevelopmentSteps.md

 ## Set-Up Examples
 **From the package-react directory:**
+Execute `package-setup-1` to run:
+1. `npm i`
+    1. Installs all dependencies for the package
 1. `npm run install-example`
-    1. Installs all dependencies for the package and both example apps
+    1. Installs all dependencies for the example app
 2. `npm run link-dependencies`
     1. Installs all peer dependencies in our package to ensure there are no duplicates
     2. Can see all packages currently linked with *`npm ls -g --depth=0 --link=tr`*
 3. `npm run watch`
-    1. Starts rollup in watch mode and creates dist folder
+    1. Starts rollup in watch mode and creates dist folder In a new shell (still in the package-react directory), execute `package-setup-2` to run:
-4. `npm run link-package`
+1. `npm run link-package`
     1. Links React Query Rewind
-5. `npm run example`
+2. `npm run example`
     1. Starts the example server with webpack.
 Note: this is a hot reload, but it does not always pick up changes to the npm package

 # Publishing